Skip to main content

 As you go in, sound one long blast on your horn.
 Now steer by looking at one side of the tunnel only and keep to a moderate speed.
 Move the tiller or wheel as little as possible – it's a common illusion to feel the boat's being pulled to the side.
 Watch out for the changing profile, though – tunnels are rarely straight.

 Keep at least two minutes (at normal cruising speed) or about 500ft (160m) away from any boat in front of you.
-If it's two-way traffic, keep a look-out for oncoming boats and pass slowly on the right.
+If it's two-way traffic, watch out for oncoming boats and pass slowly on the right.

 Canoes and other small unpowered boats